Next month StackOverflow will pass a catastrophic point in its history

-Finally I’d like to take a look at gold badge holders.
-A gold badge is the closest thing StackOverflow has to certifying a user as an expert in a given domain.
+Finally, I’d like to take a look at gold badge holders.
+A gold badge is the closest thing StackOverflow has to certify a user as an expert in a given domain.
 They’re awarded for individual tags (i.e. per language, framework or technology), when a user has accrued 1000 upvotes across 200 or more answers.

 For the site to be working properly, they need to be attracting experts who are capable of giving precise answers to complex questions.
 They need to be doing this continually to replace those who leave, and preferably in-line with the increased volume of questions.

 As you may have expected from the number of new users choosing to answer questions, this is not the case.
 The above graph shows the number of holders of the gold Java badge over time.
 Other tags showed a similar trend, but Java is one of the most common and also the one I have, so that’s why I chose to show that one.
 I added a polynomial trend line, mostly just to show off my Excel skills.
 I hope you’re sufficiently impressed but if you’re not then you can ignore it if you want.
 I’m really no statistician, and it does appear to be defying the overall trend more recently.